 Integrating platforms, sensors, and weapons, to achieve effects within each of these warfare areas, and then linking the warfare areas together as a cohesive whole, is an immense command and control challenge.
 Synchronizing naval capabilities in time and space to damage, destroy, or defeat enemy targets while protecting one's own forces will require the continued evolution of technology, doctrine, and perhaps most importantly, creative thinking.
+An attempt to respond to this challenge is represented by the U.S. Navy's Distributed Maritime Operations concept.
 Furthermore, with the dramatic technological changes of the past 100 plus years, the intertwining of warfare domains, and the modern international arena, warfare at sea is not only a navy fight but a joint and coalition fight.
 These are many of the challenges going forward.